sanjanb/sanjanb.github.io/_achievements/academic-excellence.md

 This prestigious award recognizes exceptional performance across multiple dimensions:

-**Academic Excellence**: Outstanding performance in engineering studies with consistent high grades

-**AI/ML Specialization**: Deep expertise and innovation in Artificial Intelligence and Machine Learning

-**Leadership Qualities**: Demonstrated leadership in academic projects and community involvement

-**Research Contributions**: Active participation in cutting-edge research and innovative thinking
+Outstanding performance in engineering studies with consistent high grades.
+Deep expertise and innovation in Artificial Intelligence and Machine Learning.
+Demonstrated leadership in academic projects and community involvement.
+Active participation in cutting-edge research and innovative thinking

 #### **The Selection Journey**